-- 1or to be sold.
-Closure-in-place requires long-term access to, as well as long-2term operation and maintenance of, all engineered structures including the3closed unit cap, restricting future use of this land.15 - 4 (Emphasis added.)
-The testimony also made compelling points on the need to take into - 5 consideration the general public's concerns about coal ash, as well as the legal risks, when - 6 evaluating coal in place: - 7 The public often views leaving CCR in place unfavorably and the public's 8 input plays an important and defined role in making closure 9 determinations....
-In the preamble to the final rule, EPA discussed the 10 importance of public participation for regulations promulgated under RCRA.
-Also, to the extent citizens do not believe the documentation 11 12 provided by regulated CCR owners and operators meet the federal rule 13 requirements, citizens can participate directly through lawsuits under RCRA Section 7002.
-CCR units that fail to comply with the self-14 implementing requirements or that result in an imminent and 15 16 substantial endangerment to public health or the environment face a 17 risk of being subject to successful citizen suits.16 - 18 (Emphasis added).

-19 Q. What are some of the long term land use implications of closure in place that were

-- 20 highlighted by Duke Energy Progress's expert? - 21 A. With respect to the negative long-term land-use implications, Duke Energy Progress's - 22 expert went on to point out additional long-term drawbacks of closure in place; ultimately, - 23 these could negatively impact ratepayers:
+2 3 or to be sold.
+Closure-in-place requires long-term access to, as well as long-term operation and maintenance of, all engineered structures including the closed unit cap, restricting future use of this land.
+17 4 (Emphasis added).
+The testimony also made compelling points on the need to take into 5 consideration the general public's concerns about coal ash, as well as the legal risks, when 6 evaluating closure in place: 7 8 9 10 11 12 13 14 15 16 The public often views leaving CCR in place unfavorably and the public's input plays an important and defined role in making closure determinations In the preamble to the final rule, EPA discussed the importance of public participation for regulations promulgated under RCRA.
+Also, to the extent citizens do not believe the documentation provided by regulated CCR owners and operators meet the federal rule requirements, citizens can participate directly through lawsuits under RCRA Section 7002.
+CCR units that fail to comply with the self-implementing requirements or that result in an imminent and substantial endangerment to public health or the environment face a risk of being subject to successful citizen suits.
+18 18 (Emphasis added).
+19 Λ 1) Q. What are some of the long term land use implications of closure in place that were 20 Ų. What are some of the long term land use implications of closure in place that were highlighted by Duke Energy Progress's expert?
+A. 20 highlighted by Duke Energy Progress's expert?
+2021 highlighted by Duke Energy Progress's expert?
+With respect to the negative long-term land-use implications, Duke Energy Progress's